ROCm/rocAL/README.md

 <p align="center"><img width="70%" src="https://raw.githubusercontent.com/ROCm/rocAL/master/docs/data/rocAL_logo.png" /></p>

+> [!NOTE]
+> The published documentation is available at [rocAL](https://rocm.docs.amd.com/projects/rocAL/en/latest/) in an organized, easy-to-read format, with search and a table of contents.
+The documentation source files reside in the `docs` folder of this repository.
+As with all ROCm projects, the documentation is open source.
+For more information on contributing to the documentation, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html).

 The AMD ROCm Augmentation Library (**rocAL**) is designed to efficiently decode and process images and videos from a variety of storage formats and modify them through a processing graph programmable by the user. rocAL currently provides C API.
 For more details, go to [rocAL user guide](docs) page.